 1/4 pound baby bok choy, large ones halved and small ones left whole

-3 dried shiitake mushrooms, soaked in cold water overnight or hot water for at least 2 hours; mushrooms squeezed of excess liquic and soaking water strained and reserved
+3 dried shiitake mushrooms, soaked in cold water overnight or hot water for at least 2 hours; mushrooms squeezed of excess liquid and soaking water strained and reserved

-1 bean curd stick, soaked in cold water overnight or hot water for at least 2 hours (see note)
+1 bean curd stick, soaked in cold water overnight or hot water for at least 2 hours (see notes)

-1 3/4 ounces bean thread noodle, soaked in cold water overnight or hot water for at least 2 hours (1 small pack; see note)
+1 3/4 ounces bean thread noodle, soaked in cold water overnight or hot water for at least 2 hours (1 small pack; see notes)

 1 tablespoon canola or vegetable oil

-5 ounces chai pow yu from 1 drained (10-ounce) can (Chinese braised gluten; see note)
+5 ounces chai pow yu from 1 drained (10-ounce) can (Chinese braised gluten; see notes)